jimeh/common-flow/common-flow.md

     5. If you are not using a release branch, then the release tag, and if relevant the version bump commit, MUST be created directly on the main branch.
-    6. The version bump commit SHOULD have a commit message title of "Bump version to VERSION".
-For example, if the new version string is "2.11.4", the first line of the commit message SHOULD read: "Bump version to 2.11.4"
+    6. The version bump commit SHOULD have a commit message following the Conventional Commits format.
+For example "chore(release): 2.11.4" or "chore: bump version to 2.11.4".
+Alternatively a simple "Bump version to 2.11.4" format is acceptable.
     7. It is RECOMMENDED that release tags are lightweight tags, but you can OPTIONALLY use annotated tags if you want to include changelog information in the release tag itself.